meireles/spectrolab/vignettes/introduction_to_spectrolab.md

 # Introduction to spectrolab
 Jose Eduardo Meireles, Anna K. Schweiger and Jeannine Cavender-Bares

-The goal of `spectrolab` is to provide 1) functions to read, process and visualize data from portable spectrometers as well as 2) a common interface that other packages can build on.
-The package introduces a `spectra` S3 class and implements various methods to read spectral files, access and subset data, perform tasks such as vector normalization, smoothing, and sensor overlap matching, plotting spectra.
+`spectrolab` provides methods to read, process and visualize data from portable spectrometers and establishes a common interface to spectra that other packages can build on.
+The package introduces a `spectra` S3 class and packs a ton of functionality:

+* Read spectra from raw spectral files or matrices
+* Access, aggregate, subset, split or combine spectra
+* Seamlessly link and manipulate metadata (such as chemistry)
+* Plot spectra or spectral quantiles, shade spectral regions (e.g. vis)
+* Perform tasks such as vector normalization, smoothing, resampling, and sensor overlap matching

 The source code can be found on our [GitHub repository](https://github.com/annakat/spectrolab).
 Please report any bugs and ask us your questions through the [issue tracker](https://github.com/annakat/spectrolab/issues).

 ## Installing and loading `spectrolab`